JBLarson/animate/README.md

-# floyd
+# animate

-HTML / CSS Animation of the Division Bell / Dark Side of the Moon album cover
+HTML / CSS Animations of Division Bell and Dark Side of the Moon album covers

 Image editing was done with https://ezgif.com/effects/